 QUALITY MARTIAL ARTS INSTRUCTION IN NORTH-EAST EDMONTON

-A NON-PROFIT AUTHENTIC OKINAWAN ARTS DOJO IN EDMONTON'S CLAREVIEW COMMUNITY - OFFERING TRAINING IN GOJU-RYU KARATEDO AND OKINAWAN KOBUDO.
+A NON-PROFIT AUTHENTIC OKINAWAN ARTS DOJO - A PROUD PARTNER PROGRAM OF THE SOUTH CLAREVIEW COMMUNITY LEAGUE - OFFERING TRAINING IN GOJU-RYU KARATEDO AND OKINAWAN KOBUDO.

 WE TEACH CLASSICAL MARTIAL ARTS FOR TODAY'S WORLD!